 Les was able to create an application that fit his organization’s needs exactly.
 This was only possible because he and his team were able to be directly involved in the development process, instead of handing it over to IT or external developers.
 Les is currently looking into how the application can be rolled out on a larger scale to further improve processes and drive innovation.

 Especially in the government sector, it’s important that the Betty Blocks platform connects with existing legacy systems.
 It means governments can start small; they don’t have to jump straight into the deep-end by overhauling their entire system in one go.
 They can build small, relatively simple applications, and progress from there.

 Read more about how Betty Blocks’ no-code platform can help drive innovation within your government organization.

 Betty Blocks enables you to build enterprise-grade applications without being restricted by technology.
-This is especially important to our governmental clients.
+This is especially important to our governmental clients, with whom we've worked to drive innovation within the sector.
 We’ve found that, when it comes to no-code platforms, the government sector is eager to learn about security, the ability to connect to legacy systems, and whether the platform is recognized by industry analysts.
 Here’s how our platform addresses these points:

 Betty Blocks is named as a Strong Performer in the Forrester Wave: Low-Code Platforms for Business Developer, Q2 2019

 Betty Blocks is named as a Visionary in Gatner’s 2019 Magic Quadrant for Enterprise Low-Code Application Platforms